fingerthief/minimal-chat/README.md

 ## **What is MinimalChat?**

-MinimalChat is a minimal and lightweight open-source chat application with full mobile PWA support that allows you to interact with various language models, including GPT-3.5-Turbo, GPT-4, Local Models and more.
+MinimalChat is a minimal and lightweight open-source chat application with full mobile PWA support that allows you to interact with various language models, including GPT-4, Claude Opus, various Local/Custom Model Endpoints.
 A focus on being simple to setup and use while being fully featured and very responsive is the top priority.

 ### General Demo